qgroom/ias-dwc-proposal/proposal.md

 ## tldr;

-We propose adding an additional term to the Darwin Core (DwC) standard to express information on the indigenousness of taxa.
-We also propose vocabularies for existing terms in DwC to make their meaning more clear and the data they contain more useful.
+For better interoperability of invasive species information, we propose adding a new term to the Darwin Core (DwC) standard: `origin`, to express information on the indigenousness of taxa.
+We also propose vocabularies for the existing terms `occurrenceStatus`  and `establishmentMeans` to make their meaning more clear and the data they contain more useful.

 ## Context